lukasvermeer/lukasvermeer.github.io/_posts/2010-05-14-a-database-is-not-a-box.markdown

 I've seen people using and building upon databases in lots of different ways; many of them surprisingly original.
 However, it seems to me that some people do not fully grasp the concept of a database.
 Using a database is clearly not the same as understanding how one works.

 I think we need to take a step back and consider the basic question "what is a database".
 You might think you know the answer.
 You might be one of those people who thinks the answer is not important as long as you know how to use it.
 I disagree, and I'm going to explain why.
-If you are one of those people, this article is for you.
+If you are one of those people, this article is for you.[^1]

 **A database is not a box of data.**